-5. F .
-Recommend improvements to an organisation's accounting system 5.1 Chang ges to the accounting system Learno 5.1.1 5.1.2 5.1.3 5.1.4 Weaknesses, Opportunities, Threats) analysis how to apply a SWOT analysis to an accounting system the principles of a PESTLE (Political, Economic, Social, Technological, Legal and Environmental) analysis Learno 5.1.5 5.1.6 5.1.7 5.1.8 undertake a PESTLE analysis recommend changes to the accounting system 5.2 Cost a and benefit of changes to the account ing sys item ers need to understand: cost-benefit analysis.
-Learno 5.2.2 5.2.3 5.2.3 5.2.4 5.2.5 5.2.6 recommend changes to the accounting system provide a clear rationale to 5.3 The e ffects of changes on users of the syst em support recommendations.
-Learno 5.3.1 ers need to understand: the changes that users may be required to make to working practices to comply with changes to statutory and organisational requirements Learno 5.3.5 ers need to be able to: evaluate the implications of the changes to operating procedures and time spent.
+5. F 5.
+Recommend improvements to an organisation's accounting system 5.1 Chang ges to the accounting system accounting system Learno 5.1.1 5.1.2 5.1.3 5.1.4 Weaknesses, Opportunities, Threats) analysis how to apply a SWOT analysis to an accounting system the principles of a PESTLE (Political, Economic, Social, Technological, Legal and Environmental) analysis Learno 5.1.5 5.1.6 5.1.7 5.1.8 undertake a PESTLE analysis recommend changes to the accounting system 5.2 Cost a and benefit of changes to the account ing system ers need to understand: cost-benefit analysis.
+Learno 5.2.2 5.2.3 5.2.3 5.2.4 5.2.5 5.2.6 ers need to be able to: quantify the cost of recommendations, stating assumptions made review recommendations against ethical and sustainability principles: - social issues - corporate issues - environmental issues undertake a cost-benefit analysis recommend changes to the accounting system provide a clear rationale to support recommendations.
+5.3 The e ffects of changes on users of the syst Learno 5.3.1 ers need to understand: the changes that users may be required to make to working practices to comply with changes to statutory and organisational requirements Learners need to be able to: 5.3.5 evaluate the implications of the

-5.3.2 that appropriate controls need to be in place during the transition from one system to another

-5.3.3 that problems might occur during transition

-5.3.4 different methods of support that can be given to users of the accounting system to assist them in adapting to the recommended changes:
+5.3.2 that appropriate controls need to be in place during the transition from one system to another 5.3.3 that problems might occur during transition 5.3.4 different methods of support that can be given to users of the accounting system to assist them in adapting to the recommended changes: testingpiloting direct changeover dual/parallel running phased implementation.

-testingpiloting

-direct changeover

-dual/parallel running

-phased implementation.